Black Adam: The New 52 (2011–2016)

 In The New 52 (a 2011 reboot of the DC Comics universe), Black Adam was mentioned by Dr. Sivana while listening to witness reports of the wizard Shazam.
 Sivana mentions that Adam was a slave summoned to the Rock of Eternity and granted immense powers, using them to protect Kahndaq from the Seven Deadly Sins before vanishing.
 During Sivana's explanation, drawings of Adam are shown in a historical text, displaying a slightly different look from his previous incarnations.
-Sivana later uses his new-found magic eye inside of some ruins to read a magically hidden hieroglyph that makes the wall explode, releasing Adam from his tomb.
+Sivana and his research team discovered the tomb of Black Adam (located approximately 45 miles north of Baghdad).
+He uses his new-found magic eye inside of some ruins to read a magical runes / inscriptions that make the wall explode, releasing Adam from his tomb.
 Adam is then shown in a revamped version of his original costume, which includes a cape, hood, and a metallic belt instead of a sash.
 His lightning bolt appears as an opening into his body with magical energy visibly inside of him.

 In Black Adam's subsequent pursuit of Shazam, Billy is shown the beginning of Adam's origin.
 It centers around the story of Aman, a Kahndaqi boy sold into a life of slavery and abuse.
 Thinking that he can surely relate and connect with another boy who has suffered like he has, Billy (without hearing the rest of the tale) rushes to Adam and tries to reason with him.
 To his surprise, Adam simply grabs him and tells him he "knows nothing".

 Black Adam shows Billy the rest of his origin, which reveals that Aman had an uncle (who helped Aman escape slavery), whose name was Adam.
 Adam was injured during their escape, and when Aman was chosen by the wizard to be his champion, Aman shared his power with Adam to heal him.
 However, while Aman wanted to use his new power for justice and to "cure" his former enslavers of their evil souls, Adam only sought vengeance against those who had enslaved them.
 To this end, when Aman called down the lightning, Adam seemingly killed Aman so that he himself was the sole recipient of the wizard's power.
 However, the details of Aman's "death" are not shown, leaving his fate open to speculation.
 Adam refers to Aman's "sacrifice" and tells Billy that he will go to any lengths to "free this world from those who enslave it".